A project by the Frans Hals Museum and Studium Generale Rietveld Academie, curated by Melanie Bühler, supported by the Goethe-Institut

 This website is part of the project The Art of Critique, a collaboration between the Frans Hals Museum, Haarlem and Studium Generale Rietveld Academie, supported by the Goethe-Institut Amsterdam.

 The initial project would have consisted of a series of events in which students of the Gerrit Rietveld Academie would have actively participated.
 The events would have taken place in the exhibition space of the Frans Hals Museum to accompany the exhibitions of The Art of Critique: Image Power, Representation Critique and Structure Critique.

-As it is no longer possible to see these exhibitions physically and come together for events like these in the flesh, we have moved the project online.
+As it is no longer possible to come together for events like these in the flesh, we have moved the project online.

 The Online Environment

-This online environment, in which you can experience the first exhibition Image Power, currently on view in the closed Frans Hals Museum, is part of the project that asks what constitutes a practice of Institutional Critique today.
+This online environment, in which you can experience the first exhibition Image Power, that was on view at the Frans Hals Museum between March and September 2020, is part of the project that asks what constitutes a practice of Institutional Critique today.

 Institutional Critique is commonly defined as an art practice that questions, comments on, and criticizes the institutions involved in the production, display and commerce of art (e.g. museums, galleries, art academies, auction houses, artists’ studios, the art market, and art criticism).
 The exhibition series links the embodied, feminist forms of critique of Andrea Fraser, Tracey Emin and Sarah Lucas (in the collection of the Frans Hals Museum) to those employed by artists working today.